Diesel price rise highest in Delhi by 36 paise/litre

 Across the country as well the petrol prices increase ranged from 25-30 paise per litre and diesel price 30-40 paise per litre. depending on the level of local taxes on the two petroleum products.

-In Mumbai, petrol prices are just Rs 5 per litre short of touching three-digit mark of Rs 100 per litre for the very first ever anywhere in the country.
-Diesel prices in the city are closing on on Rs 90 a litre.
-In all other metros, petrol is either an over Rs 90 a litre mark or just a shade below that level while diesel is over Rs 80 a litre barring Delhi.
+In Mumbai, petrol prices is just Rs 5 per litre short of touching three digit mark of Rs 100 per litre for the very first ever anywhere in the country.
+Diesel prices in the city is closing on on Rs 90 a litre.
+In all other metros, petrol is either a over Rs 90 a litre mark or just a shade below that level while diesel is over Rs 80 a litre barring Delhi.

-Crude price has remained firm for the last few weeks in wake of unilateral production cuts announced by Saudi Arabia and a pick up in consumption in all major economies globally.
+Crude price have remained firm for last few weeks in wake of unilateral production cuts announced by Saudi Arabia and a pick up in consumption in all major economies globally.

 The petrol and diesel prices have increased 17 times in 2021 with the two auto fuels increasing by Rs 4.73 and Rs 4.87 per litre respectively, so far this year.